Eight Republicans who could challenge Trump in 2024

-The possibility of a crowded GOP presidential primary in 2024 has grown likelier in recent days following reports that former U.S. Ambassador to the U.N.
-Nikki Haley is gearing up to officially announce a White House bid later this month.
+The possibility of a crowded GOP presidential primary in 2024 has grown likelier in recent days following reports that former U.S. Ambassador to the United Nations Nikki Haley is gearing up to officially announce a White House bid later this month.

 Here’s a look at eight Republicans likely to challenge Trump in 2024: